danbev/learning-iot/README.md

 N = N-Type material
 P = P-Type material
-Vds = Voltage drain/source
+Vds = Voltage Drain to Source
-Vgs = Voltagae gate/source
+Vgs = Voltagae Gate to Source
 ```
-Source is the source of electros and drain the output of electrons.
+Source is the source of electrons and drain is the output of electrons.
 By increasing the voltage of Vgs we can cause a depletion zone between the
 two P-type materials which will cause the channel to become smaller, there
 will be more resistance between the source and the drain.
 One can think of this
-as havin a gardan hose (the channel) where water if flowing through the source
+as having a garden hose (the channel) where water is flowing through the source
 to the drain and the gate is like a wheel that can be turned to pinch the hose
 which reduces the flow or water.
 How much pinching is done is determined by
 the voltage beween the gate and the source voltage.